Home Spotlight California Overtime Law 2025: Are You Getting Paid What You Deserve?

 5. Computer Professional Exemption: Certain computer professionals meeting specific criteria may be exempt from overtime pay.

-It’s important to note that these exemptions have specific criteria that must be met to qualify, and employers must ensure they comply with these criteria to classify employees as exempt from overtime.
+These exemptions have specific criteria that must be met to qualify, and employers must ensure they comply with these criteria to classify employees as exempt from overtime.

 Alternative Workweek Schedules